 - RPAC1: proceeds are used to support candidates for local or state office only.
-RPAC1 can accept only REALTOR® member checks, VISA, MasterCard, or cash up to $20.
+RPAC1 can accept only personal REALTOR® member checks, VISA, MasterCard, Discover or cash.
+Cash contributions cannot exceed $20.

 - RPAC2: proceeds are used to support or oppose ballot question initiatives in which MAR or its' local boards have an interest.
-RPAC2 can accept both personal and corporate contributions from REALTORS® and Affiliate member checks, VISA, MasterCard, or cash up to $20.
+RPAC2 can accept both personal and corporate contributions from REALTORS® and Affiliate member checks, VISA, MasterCard, Discover or cash.
+Cash contributions cannot exceed $20.

 The 2011-2012 legislative session yielded long-fought and well-earned legislative victories for Michigan RPAC.
 These victories are made possible by the investment of REALTOR® members across the state.